KongoCat/CDCCA/README.md

 This will:
 - Load the 13B model and initialize the socket server
-- Wait for uncertainty tokens from the edge-side model
+- Wait for uncertainty tokens from the device-side model
 - Prepare for collaborative distillation

 ---

 ## 📱 3.
-Run Edge-Side Inference and Token Uplink
+Run Device(edge)-Side Inference and Token Uplink

 Run the edge-side script to:
 - Load the LLaMA-7B lightweight model